contentauth/c2pa-python/tests/perf/README.md

 You might expect the baseline to show `leaked_bytes: 0`.
 In practice it never does.
 When the c2pa native library (`libc2pa_c.so`) is first loaded, Rust sets up global data structures designed to live for the entire lifetime of the process.
 They get cleaned up when the process exits, which is after memray stops watching, so memray sees them as "never freed" even though they are not leaking.

 A memory leak grows proportionally with work done.
 If you sign 50 images and get 3.2 MB leaked, then sign 1000 images and still get 3.2 MB leaked, that 3.2 MB is static one-time overhead rather than a leak, since it does not grow with the work that ran.
-If signing 1000 images gave you 64 MB leaked, that would be a leak, because the leaked memory grows with the work executed.
+If signing 1000 images gave you 64 MB leaked, that would be a leak, as the leaked memory grows with the work executed.

 The baseline captures this expected static overhead.
 Future runs compare against it: if `leaked_bytes` grows beyond the baseline by more than 10%, the run fails.